CLICK ON IMAGE TO ENLARGE |

 for a one-time payment of only $19.00

-About the Author: Mark Hutten, M.A. is a parent-coach and an online counselor with a Master's Degree in Counseling Psychology - and more than 30 years’ experience.
+About the Author: Mark Hutten, M.A. is a parent-coach with a Master's Degree in Counseling Psychology - and more than 30 years’ experience.
 He has worked with thousands of children and teens with ASD Level 1 (High-Functioning Autism).
 He presents workshops and runs training courses for parents and professionals who deal with Autism Spectrum Disorders and is a prolific author of articles, ebooks, and videos on the subject.

 Contact Information: